Ucas-HaoranWei/Vary/README.md

 </p>

 ## Release
+- [2024/7/2] 🔥🔥🔥 Vary is accepted by ECCV2024.
+To thank everyone for their attention, I will release a model that performs on par with the Vary-document soon.
 - [2024/5/27] 🔥🔥🔥 We present a document understanding benchmark in [Fox](https://github.com/ucaslcl/Fox) .
 - [2024/5/24] 🔥🔥🔥 We propose a multi-page document understanding work -- [Fox](https://arxiv.org/abs/2405.14295), which supports 8-page pdf-image input !!!
 - [2024/4/21] 🔥🔥🔥 For OneChart, we have released the web demo in [Project Page](https://onechartt.github.io/).
 Have fun!!